 - 1. Quorum: The Board convened in Geneva on July 9 and 10, 2007, in the presence of all its members.
 The meeting was opened by its Chair, Philippe Douste Blazy.
 The Chair took note that the Board reached its quorum (i.e. a majority of its 10 voting members) and was in capacity to make decisions. - 2.
-Introduction by the Chair: The Chair, Philippe Douste Blazy underlined UNITAID positive results and success: in less than a year UNITAID is growing and has already achieved remarkable results.
-In such a short period, UNITAID has been able to mobilize countries from the North and the South, international organizations, foundations and NGOs for a common goal: increase access to affordable treatments and the speed at which they are made available.
-For 2007, a budget of more than \$300 million was gathered, with 200 million already committed.
-Programs are now being implemented, and drugs delivered in many countries (pediatric ARVs have been delivered since early 2007; ACTs have just arrived in Liberia and 2nd line ARVs will shortly be delivered).
-UNITAID has also reached significant price reductions for pediatric and 2nd line ARVs with the Clinton foundation that will benefit first to the population in need.
-With lower prices, more people will access to treatments.
-Our focus on influencing markets dynamics and use pool procurement should be reinforced.
-UNITAID focus on niches were its action is the most relevant, its flexibility, reactivity and complementarity with other organizations are key elements for its success.
+Introduction by the Chair: The Chair, Philippe Douste Blazy underlined UNITAID positive results and success: in less than a year UNITAID has gathered a budget of more than \$300 million, with 200 million already committed; UNITAID programs are now being implemented, and drugs delivered in many countries (ACTs in Liberia and pediatric ARVs); UNITAID has also reached significant price reductions for pediatric and 2nd line ARVs with the Clinton foundation.
+The Chair welcomed the new Executive Secretary, Jorge Bermudez, and thanked

-The Chair acknowledged the Board for its support, welcomed the new Executive Secretary, Jorge Bermudez, and thanked Philippe Duneton, the Préfet Jean Dussourd and the UNITAID secretariat for their work and commitment.
-He also stressed the challenges for UNITAID at this stage: there is a necessity to quickly reinforce the Secretariat and to set up an ambitious communication plan to get more visibility.
-It is also crucial that new countries join UNITAID in order to provide more resources for actions and reinforce our credibility.
-It is also necessary to ensure an appropriate follow up of our partnership agreements and the monitoring of the arrival and delivery of treatments in the countries in order to reach those in need without delay.
+Philippe Duneton, the prefet Dussourd and UNITAID secretariat for their work and commitment.
+He also stressed the necessity to reinforce quickly the Secretariat and the importance to set up an ambitious communication plan to get more visibility.
+It is also crucial that new countries join UNITAID in order to gain more credibility.

-3. Secretariat recruitments: The Executive Secretary made a presentation on the recruitment situation.
+3. Secretariat recruitments: UNITAID made a presentation on the recruitment situation.
 Although majority of the short term positions have now been filled, UNITAID Secretariat felt that the process is very long and time consuming and does not comply with the Secretariat specific needs.
 It shared with the Board its concerns regarding the feasibility of fulfilling its engagement to hire the fix-term staff by September 2007 due to the long recruitment timeframe.
 Out of the 11 fix term positions that have been advertised in March 2007, only two selection panels have been organized.
 The post of deputy Executive Secretary decided at the last Board meeting should be published soon.

-The Board adopted a resolution on the staffing of UNITAID secretariat and recruitment process, acknowledging that WHO rules made it very difficult for the Secretariat to recruit.
+The Board acknowledged that WHO rules made it very difficult for the Secretariat to recruit.
 In case recruitments don't go as smoothly as expected, the Board requested the secretariat to use secondments or consultants, especially for the market dynamics position.
-A meeting with WHO Director General was also proposed by some Board members to discuss exceptional measures.
+A meeting with WHO Director General was also considered to discuss exceptional measures.

-In response to the Board concerns, WHO also made a presentation on WHO's recruitment process, enlightening the participants on the general problem the organization was facing due to the contract reform (all the programs are suffering from their inability to recruit) and stressing the fact that UNITAID needs were given priority.
+In response to the Board concerns, WHO also made a presentation on WHO's recruitment process, enlightening the participants on the general problem the organization was facing due to the contract reform and stressing the fact that UNITAID needs were given priority.
 Next steps were discussed.
 The selection panels for the fix term positions will be established, once the shortlists are completed.
 WHO indicated that the panels should be able to complete their work and all applicants for fix term positions selected by September 2007.
-All Board members indicated their concerns on such difficulties to recruit staffs within a reasonable time, which might have a negative effect on operations.
-The representatives of Civil Society requested that UNITAID initiate work on options to transition to a better hosts, and that the Memorandum of Understanding between UNITAID and WHO be amended with a service level agreement, including penalties in case of service failure.

 4. UNITAID financial commitments and disbursements: The Secretariat made a presentation on UNITAID financial situation.
-UNITAID expected contributions for 2007 reach \$ 360 M. Received or confirmed contributions reach \$ 318.1 M, 89% being already committed. \$ 36 M\$ remain uncommitted.
-The contributions from Chile and Brazil are expected soon.
-Spain will contribute for 15 million and the Gates foundation to 10 million annually.
-Korea indicated that their air ticket tax which was voted will start to be collected in October.
-The Chair indicated that he visited the Portuguese Parliament that unanimously supported the idea of a tax, and is now expecting a move forward from the Portuguese Government.
+UNITAID expected contributions for 2007 reach \$ 360 M. Confirmed contributions reach \$ 318.1 M, 89% being already committed. \$ 36 M\$ remain uncommitted.
 The disbursement ratio (21 %) is still too low for the moment, but should be improved with the signature of contracts with our partners.
 Disbursements are expected to represent 81% of financial commitment by the end of 2007.
-At the moment they remain still low (44 million), as all agreements have not been finalized with our partners for implementation.
-Agreements have already been signed with CHAI for pediatric ARV and 2nd line ARV, with GDF on pediatric TB, with UNICEF on ACTs for Liberia & Burundi.
-The agreement on MDR-TB is to be signed in the coming days, the agreement on ACT scale up should be ready soon.
-Discussions are ongoing on Round 6 and PMTCT.

 Revenues are rather good and will be conform to those expected.
 Total operating costs represent 2.3% of the confirmed contributions, in line with what was forecasted.
-WHO hosting fees are quite high (US\$ 4 million in 2007 and up to US\$ 8 million) therefore a renegotiation should be considered.
+WHO hosting fees are quite high (USS 4 million in 2007 and up to US\$ 8 million) therefore a renegotiation should be considered.
 Brazil and Chile indicated they will contribute to UNITAID in the coming months.